LeanderKafemann/Nand2Tetris/README.md

 a project where you build your own pc from Nand gates.

 <!--
-Note that .vm files are counted as WebAssembly for GitHub linguist.
+Note that .vm files are counted as WebAssembly and .jack files as Java for GitHub linguist.
 -->

 ## Credits